leorrodrigues/bottleneck_interval_tree/README.md

 # Bottleneck Interval Tree

 This data structure represents a bottleneck interval tree, being a modification of the AVL tree.
 The tree is used to calculate the minimum capacity in a given interval.
-The tree can be used in many areas that is needed to represent 2D graphs, in Y axis you has the used capacity and in the X axis the time for example.
+The tree can be used in many areas that are needed to represent 2D graphs, in Y-axis, you have the used capacity and in the X-axis the time, for example.
 All the code is built without recursion.

 ### Prerequisites

-To execute the code, it is needed only a C++ compiler.
+To execute the code is needed only a C++ compiler.

 ## Running the tests